 - Miners get reward for building blocks the fastest.

-- More mining power (nodes) means you have more chance to wind the reward.
+- More mining power (nodes, or computers) means you have more chance to win the reward.

-- This has resulted is massive investment for mining machines, dominated by only a few groups (companies.)
+- This has resulted is massive investment for mining machines, which can be dominated by only a few groups (companies.)

 - A corrupt group equaling a minimum of 51% – could intentionally confirm a malicious block containing altered data (in their favor you’d assume) – therefore destroying the integrity of the chain.